lidofinance/dc4bc/HowTo.md

 >>> read_qr
 ```

 A new window will be opened showing what your laptop's camera sees.
-Place the photo of the QR from the previous step in front of the camera and wait for the airgapped machine to scan it.
-You will have to scan all operation QR codes that were produced by the node.
+Place the animation of the QR-gif from the previous step in front of the camera and wait for the airgapped machine to scan it (progress can be seen in window's title).

 After you've scanned all QR codes, you will be shown the path to the QR code that contains the response of `dc4bc_airgapped`.
-Note that it may be split into several chunks:
+Note that it may be split into several chunks like on the client:
 ```
 An operation in the readed QR code handled successfully, a result operation saved by chunks in following qr codes:
-Operation's chunk #0: result_qr_codes/state_sig_proposal_await_participants_confirmations_de09e754-3bc8-4e67-9651-dcdba3316dba_-0.png
-Operation's chunk #1: result_qr_codes/state_sig_proposal_await_participants_confirmations_de09e754-3bc8-4e67-9651-dcdba3316dba_-1.png
-Operation's chunk #2: result_qr_codes/state_sig_proposal_await_participants_confirmations_de09e754-3bc8-4e67-9651-dcdba3316dba_-2.png
-Operation's chunk #3: result_qr_codes/state_sig_proposal_await_participants_confirmations_de09e754-3bc8-4e67-9651-dcdba3316dba_-3.png
-Operation's chunk #4: result_qr_codes/state_sig_proposal_await_participants_confirmations_de09e754-3bc8-4e67-9651-dcdba3316dba_-4.png
-Operation's chunk #5: result_qr_codes/state_sig_proposal_await_participants_confirmations_de09e754-3bc8-4e67-9651-dcdba3316dba_-5.png
-Operation's chunk #6: result_qr_codes/state_sig_proposal_await_participants_confirmations_de09e754-3bc8-4e67-9651-dcdba3316dba_-6.png
+Operation's chunk: result_qr_codes/state_sig_proposal_await_participants_confirmations_de09e754-3bc8-4e67-9651-dcdba3316dba_-0.gif
 ```
-Open the first response QR code in your default image viewer and take a photo of it.
+Open the response QR-gif in any gif viewer and take a video of it.
 Then go to the node and run:
 ```
 $ ./dc4bc_cli read_from_camera  --listen_addr localhost:8080
 ```

-The procedure is the same as with `dc4bc_airgapped`: scan all QR codes until you see a success message:
+The procedure is the same as with `dc4bc_airgapped`: scan QR-gif until you see a success message:
 ```
 Operation successfully scanned
 ```